Ignisko/Ignisko/README.md

-Hi, I'm Iggy! 🌊
+ciao, i’m iggy 🌊

-Deep-diving into tech with Python, SQL, Web Dev and learning new things daily
+building simple, tough tech — from underwater robots to ai tools for blue collar crews. sailing through uncertainty, one working prototype at a time.

-🤿 Open to collab
+🤝 looking for engineers, tinkerers & builders

 📧 iggyspolski@gmail.com